Kawai loves to explore the world, learn about new cultures, and take awesome pictures along the way.

 Mount Sinai, also known by some as Moses mountain, is a majestic and awe inspiring place, rich in history and religious significance.
 Mount Sinai is 2,285 meters in height and is located near the city of Saint Catherine in the Sinai region of Egypt.

-I got a chance to experience the climb up Mount Sinai when I was touring around Egypt, and as a novice hiker, I must say that this mountain was pretty challenging, although not an impossible task.
+I got a chance to experience the climb up Mount Sinai when I was touring around Egypt, and as a novice hiker, I must say that this mountain was pretty challenging, although not impossible.
 You do need some degree of physical fitness to endure the full hike.
 The view at the summit is definitely worth it.

 For experienced climbers, I suppose this is child's play as the route is pretty well mapped out.
 I heard from a local that on a good day he could easily get up the summit in 45 minutes.